 India announces suspension of all tourist visas for nearly a month

 Although known for offering world-class hospitality and preaching the practice of ‘Atithi Devo Bhava’ meaning ‘Guest is God’, India imposed a ban on tourists.
-All tourist visas were suspended from March 13 to April 15 due to a whooping increase in the number of COVID cases.
-However, there were some exceptions made only for holders of official, diplomatic, UN or international organisations, project and employment visas.
+All tourist visas were suspended from March 13 to April 15 due to a whopping increase in the number of COVID cases.
+However, there were some exceptions made only for holders of official, diplomatic, UN, or international organizations, projects, and employment visas.

 The sweeping travel ban was one of the harshest to be imposed by any nation thus far.
 This sent a shocking wave among the tourists stranded in India and also to the tourism industry.
 Not to forget the aviation and hotel industry along with the crawling economy.
 Apart from the visa suspension, the new order also announced a new difficult quarantine regime for a minimum of 14 days for the incoming passengers.

 What followed next?

 - The annual Shah Jahan Urs, as scheduled from March 21, cancelled – It was for the first time in the history of the Taj Mahal that the 3-days annual Urs was not celebrated.
 It is the time when the entry remains free and several functions are organised.
 Additionally, the original sarcophagi remain open for the public during these 3 days only.
 But, as the Taj Mahal was closed in the wake of the novel Coronavirus, hence there were no celebrations.